cunnane/xloil/docs/source/xlOil_Python/DistributingAddins.rst

         '''Adds up numbers'''
         return x + y + z

-Now drop `myaddin.xll` into an Excel session and try to use ``MySum``.
+Dropping `myaddin.xll` into an Excel session will create the function ``MySum``.

-Users of `myaddin.xll` will need access to a python distribution which contains the *xlOil* package, however they do not need the xlOil addin installed.

-You may be able to place the python distribution on a shared drive and modify the `PYTHONPATH`, `PYTHONHOME` and `PATH` environment variables `myaddin.ini` to point to it.
+If the python distribution will be in a standard directory on users' machines, the `PYTHONEXECUTABLE` and `PATH` environment variables in `myaddin.ini` can be used to point to it, otherwise these variables can read the python location from the registry.

+If you copy `myaddin.xll`, `myaddin.ini` and `myaddin.py` to your `%APPDATA%\Microsoft\Excel\XLSTART`
+directory, Excel attempts to opens the ini file and py files which is not ideal! xlOil will look for `myaddin.ini` in `%APPDATA%\xlOil`, so install the ini to there instead.
+You'll also need to choose a directory to hold `myaddin.py` (or other python modules) and ensure `myaddin.ini` points to it; `%APPDATA%\xlOil\myaddin` could be a sensible choice.

 .. important::
     If a user of `myaddin.xll` has an ini file at `%APPDATA%\xlOil\xlOil.ini``